What’s the Difference Between an Old Man and an Elderly Gentlemen?

 Here’s a question.
-What is the difference between an old man and an elderly gentleman?
+What is the difference between an older man and an elderly gentleman?

-An old man is someone who has run low or runs out of money.
+An older man is someone who has run low or runs out of money.
 Money provides choices.
 When you run out of money, someone else makes those choices for you.
 Where you will live, what you’ll eat, how you’ll live, where you will go.
-An old man has lost control of his life, subject to his now limited income and his now limited choice.
+An older man has lost control of his life, subject to his now limited income and his currently limited choice.

 An Elderly Gentleman is in TOTAL control.
-Because his money hasn’t run out, he chooses where he lives, how he lives, what he eats, where he goes.
-The Elderly Gentleman has planned to never run out of money!
-He has planned for sustainability.
-It sounds simple, right?
+Because his money hasn’t run out, he chooses where he lives, how he lives, what he eats, and where he goes.
+The Elderly Gentleman has planned never to run out of money!
+He has designed for sustainability.
+It sounds simple.

-The old man didn’t plan to run low or run out of money.
+The older man didn’t plan to run low or run out of money.
 Exactly!
 He didn’t plan.

 The Elderly Gentleman did plan, and that’s the difference.

-It’s all well and good to rely on assumptions: How long you and your spouse will live, what your living expenses will be- 10, 15, 20 years down the road — what your health will be, etc.
+It’s all well and good to rely on assumptions: How long you and your spouse will live, what your living expenses will be 10, 15, or 20 years down the road — what your health will be, etc.

-BUT, isn’t it better not to assume?
+But isn’t it better not to assume?
 We have no guarantees about any of those things.
-FAR better to PLAN for the worst, (that you and your spouse will live a long time, that your living expenses, taxes, healthcare will all increase, and that your health will get worse the longer you live.)
+FAR better to PLAN for the worst (that you and your spouse will live a long time, your living expenses, taxes, and healthcare will all increase, and your health will get worse the longer you live.)

 But that’s only part of the equation.
-How do you transition from the accumulation of assets to the income phase of your life-your Retirement years?
-And, how do you make sure that your rate of withdrawal is sustainable?
+How do you transition from the accumulation of assets to the income phase of your life-your retirement years?
+And, how do you ensure that your withdrawal rate is sustainable?

 So, HOW to do this?

 Well, first of all, just like an addict first needs to recognize the problem and admit it.
-EACH of uEachs to get our heads out the sand and face up to the absolute need to plan while you still can.
+EACH of us needs to get our heads out of the sand and face up to the absolute need to plan while we still can.